 Leverage and reuse different application services while providing a clear system of record for standard deployment models across different clouds.

 Governed by the Linux Foundation, CNAB is an open application packaging format specification with contributions from Docker, Microsoft, Pivotal, IBM, HashiCorp and others.
 Docker App is the first implementation of the CNAB specification.

-Compliant with the Open Container Initiative (OCI) image specification, Docker Apps can be stored in standard OCI registries including Docker Hub and Docker Trusted Registry.
+Compliant with the Open Container Initiative (OCI) image specification, Docker Apps can be stored in standard OCI registries including Docker Hub.

 Developer productivity tools and a local Kubernetes environment